Gunman opens fire at US garlic festival | DW | 29.07.2019

-Three people were killed on Sunday in a shooting at a garlic festival in California, a member of the local council in the city of Gilroy said.
+A gunman killed three people and injured 15 at a garlic festival in California on Sunday, the chief of police in the city of Gilroy said.

-Another 12 people were injured at the Gilroy Garlic Festival, Dion Bracco told the DPA news agency, citing police statements.
+Scot Smithee said a suspect had been shot dead after opening fire at around 5:40 p.m.
+(0040 UTC).

+"We believe based on witness statements that there was a second individual involved in some way, we just don't know in what way," he added.

 Read more: 8 facts about gun control in the US